 International students must be responsive to visa requirements.
 The

-Admissions practices vary across the globe, but the standard we’re aspiring to is a fair and competitive process.
+The standard we are aspiring to is a fair and competitive admissions process.
 The only way to be admitted to an IDSS program is by submitting a thoughtful and carefully constructed application.
 Please carefully read this FAQ as well as instructions embedded in the application itself.
-If you are still stumped, let us know!
-We’ll answer as we’re able and within the constraints of a fair and competitive process.
+If you need further clarification, let us know!
+We will answer as we are able and within the constraints of a fair and competitive process.
 You can get in touch: